KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/nam-nest.md

 - **[HiresW](./hiresw.md):** Operational convection-allowing guidance for Guam (after the broader HiresW retirement); not produced by the NAM Nest.
 - **[HREF](./href.md):** Multi-model regional ensemble that uses some NAM Nest output as members.
 - **[NBM](./nbm.md):** Uses NAM Nest fields as one of many deterministic inputs.
 - **[RRFS](./rrfs.md):** Replacement.
-RRFSv1 implements August 31, 2026 at 12 UTC under SCN 26-48; it covers CONUS at 3 km, Alaska at 3 km, Hawaii at 2.5 km, and Puerto Rico at 2.5 km, providing functionally equivalent convection-allowing guidance to all NAM Nest domains.
+RRFSv1 implements October 6, 2026 at 12 UTC under SCN 26-48; it covers CONUS at 3 km, Alaska at 3 km, Hawaii at 2.5 km, and Puerto Rico at 2.5 km, providing functionally equivalent convection-allowing guidance to all NAM Nest domains.
 The 1.5 km fire-weather nest is replaced by a separate relocatable 1.5 km RRFS fire-weather run on a 5° × 5° rotated lat-lon domain.
 Many NAM Nest output grids will continue to be produced from RRFS output via post-processing.

 ---